 The City of Oxnard owns and maintains two Fresh Creek trash removal devices located downstream of the high priority areas in the Wooley Road and Oxnard West Drains.
 The City of Oxnard has conducted a review of all the storm drains identified as priority A and will be submitting a request for proposal to retrofit those drains with trash excluders.
+One of the Fresh Creek devices was dislodged earlier this reporting year, City collection staff are currently working on a bid to get the device reinstalled.

-Port Hueneme - Solid Waste division works in conjunction with events staff to provide adequate receptacles and service during the events.
+Port Hueneme - Solid Waste division works in conjunction with event staff to provide adequate receptacles and service during the events.
 Language is also included in Special Use Permits regarding trash collection.

 Santa Paula - City increased number of trash receptacles in public areas prone to high amount of trash.
 City increased trash pickup to weekly or biweekly in public areas prone to high amount of trash.
+City staff empty trash receptacles before and after local parades and conduct street sweeping after the parades.